AnnaDobrucki/q20-frontend-v2/documentation/testing.md

 * I found an issue on the initiative page where the table data kept reloading, causing the data entries to repeat themselves multiple times.
 To resolve this, I implemented a setLoading state to manage isLoading.
 This managed to patch over the continuous reloading of data in a loop on my initiative counter.
 Allowing the table data to be fixed after it's reload.

+* In my create posts, I encountered an error that if a file was too large *and* potentially corrupted Cloudinary throws an error that I unfortunatley didn't have time to debug / fix.

 ## Validation
 Below are all verifications of code validations.